GT-Corp/myths-and-facts-about-programming/full-scope-developer.md

 - Focus on readability, reusability throughout the development.
 - Try to make your app modular
-- Use the build system
+- Use the build system eg: Maven, Gradle
 - Use git